theobori-cafe/theobori.cafe/posts/unionfs.md

 ## My goal

-The main goal of this project is to have fun and learn about technologies I wasn’t familiar with.
-Technically, I’d like to write a virtual file system for UNIX that behaves similarly to Plan 9’s union dir.
+The main goal of this project is to have fun and learn about technologies I wasn't familiar with.
+Technically, It is like to write a virtual file system for UNIX that behaves similarly to Plan 9's union dir.
 The idea is to have mount points that communicate with a daemon that manages a global mount table.
 Having a client-server architecture will allow the mount table to be managed even after the mount points have been created.

 ## Implementation